Sieboldianus/lbsntransform/README.md

 ## Description

-This tool will read JSON strings from a Postgres Database or local folder and map the Social Media Endpoints (e.g. Twitter)
+This tool will read JSONs from a Postgres Database or local folder and map Social Media Endpoints (e.g. Twitter)
-to the common [LBSN Interchange Structure](https://gitlab.vgiscience.de/lbsn/concept) in ProtoBuf.
+to a common [LBSN Interchange Structure](https://gitlab.vgiscience.de/lbsn/concept) format in ProtoBuf.
 Output can be either a Postgres Database or local CSV.
 The tool can also be imported to other Python projects with `import lbsntransform` for on-the-fly conversion.
+The goal is to provide a common interface to process
+Social Media Data, without custom adjustment to the myriad API Endpoints available.

 ## Quick Start